balajirajput96/microsoft-365-agents-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 > Note: This document includes single sign-on instructions applicable for both bot and message extension.
 Make sure to add the corresponding Teams capability first and then follow the documentation.

 Microsoft Teams lets your app obtain the signed-in Teams user token to access Microsoft Graph and other APIs.
-Microsoft 365 Agents Toolkit simplifies this by wrapping Microsoft Entra ID flows in easy-to-use APIs, making it simple to add SSO features to your Teams app.
+Microsoft 365 Agents Toolkit simplifies this by wrapping Microsoft Entra ID flows in easy-to-use APIs, making it simple to add SSO features to your Microsoft Teams App.

 For a bot application, user can invoke the Microsoft Entra consent flow to obtain sso token to call Graph and other APIs.